GiuseppeSperanza/multiselect_nested/README.md

 # Multi Select Tree

-Multi Select Tree is a package which allow to create with nested options support for Flutter.
+Multi Select Tree is a package with nested options support for Flutter.